80YearOldManPlayingKaggleWithCane/Entropy_and_avglengteh/README.md

 # Entropy_and_avglengteh
 Compare the entropy and avglen between LZW algorithm and static Huffman code

-The input of this proj can be text and picture
+The input of this project can be text and pictures.

-Using make command to complie it before using!
+Before checking the result, use make command to complie it!

+In the future, maybe will add some other methods!